-This post shows how sleep and weight are connected, and gives a simple routine to improve both without turning your life into a wellness project.
+This post shows how sleep and weight are connected and gives a simple routine to improve both without turning your life into a wellness project.

 When sleep is short or low quality, weight gain usually happens through these pathways: